 Outside of Laidlaw, I really like watching films, cafe-hopping, visiting museums, and traveling.

 Joel was the Laidlaw Programme Coordinator for Trinity (2018 - 2024).
 In this role he managed leadership development activities, student coaching, programme design, and the day-to-day support of the Laidlaw Scholars.
-He is currently the Equality Officer (Acting) for Trinity.
+He is currently the Equality Officer for Trinity, and works to promote equity, belonging, and non-discrimination for Trinity staff, students, and the wider Trinity community, in all areas of university life and with particular regard to the protected grounds in equality legislation.
+He has previously worked in a range of higher education development roles including student services and global engagement.

-He is a founder and current Co-Chair of Trinity's LGBT+ Staff Network and is committed to Trinity's mission of fostering excellence by empowering accessibility and diversity in higher education.
+He is a founder and current Co-Chair of Trinity's LGBTIQ+ Staff Network and is committed to Trinity's mission of fostering excellence and creating social good by championing an accessible, diverse higher education environment.
 A graduate of Trinity, he holds a B.A.
-(Mod.) in English Studies, a Special Certificate in Academic Practice, and a nominal Master in Arts (Dubl.) from the university as well as a CIPD Diploma in Learning and Development (CIPD).
+(Mod.) in English Studies, and further qualifications in Learning, Development and Coaching (CIPD), EDI Policy and People; Teaching, Learning and Assessment for Academic Practice (TCD), and as a Certified Student Affairs Educator (HECSAC).

 I am a junior at Georgetown University double-majoring in History and Linguistics.
-Outside of classes, I love hiking in the DMV and acting in student theater groups on campus.

 For my research project, I am assisting Dr. Edna Bosire and Dr. Emily Mendenhall with their research into perceptions of aging in informal settlements in Nairobi, Kenya.